Buyer’s Guide to a Successful Purchase

 Hand me the keys!
 But wait, did you and the seller agree for you to take possession immediately upon closing, or do they need time to move out?
 Often times you may find yourself in a temporary rent-back situation if the seller has not yet vacated the property prior to closing.
 Don't worry, you will have negotiated this prior to closing.

 Pay your mortgage!
-If you used a mortgage broker rather than obtaining a mortgage directly from a bank, you will most likely receive a notice of sale/transfer withing that first month.
-This is because your mortgage broker does not actually service the loan, they only were responsible for its origination.
+Your first mortgage payment is not usually due until the 1st of the month following 30 days after you close.
+For example, if you close on April 2nd, your first payment is due June 1st.
+Likewise, if you close on April 30th, your first payment is still due June 1st.
+If you used a mortgage broker rather than obtaining a mortgage directly from a bank, you will most likely receive a notice of sale/transfer within that first month.
+This is because your mortgage broker does not actually service the loan, they were only responsible for its origination.
 They will likely have sold the loan in the secondary market to a larger institution.

 Get in touch...